Organisations Still Confused About GDPRSeptember 26, 2018 |GDPR

 - ensuring their data subjects are entirely in the loop as to what is happening with their data and seeking consent where necessary,

-- carrying out legitimate interest balancing exercises and,
+- carrying out legitimate interest in balancing exercises and,

 - where necessary seeking the assistance of data protection professionals where there is any doubt.